enormandeau/barque/README.md

 **Barque** is a metabarcoding dataset analysis pipeline that relies on high quality metabarcoding databases instead of the generation of operational taxonomic unit (OTUs).
 It is parallelized, fast, and streamlined.
+It uses well-tested programs and is compatible with both Python 2 and 3.

 ## Use cases